CoderDojoTC/python-minecraft/docs/classroom/test.rst

 A very basic test will show you whether the connection is working between the Minecraft server and the IPython notebook server.

 #.
+In IPython, click on the :guilabel:`exercises` folder to navigate
+   to where the classroom exercises are stored.

-In IPython, click on :guilabel:`Exercise 1 – Hello World!` to open
+#.
+Click on :guilabel:`Exercise 1 -- Hello World!` to open the
-   the notebook for the first exercise.
+   notebook for the first exercise.
 Your screen should look roughly like the following:

    .. image:: _images/hello-world-notebook.png